khushn/shakesearch/README.md

 1. Indexing could be store in some persistent storage e.g. Solr or equivalent, if data gets big.
 May not be an issue here.
 2. Parsing and indexing of Acts in a play, to provide back info on which Act a given search query belongs to
 3. Also perhaps thing like which character says a given query. e.g. if its a quoted text from Antonio
+4. Remove more clutter from the search results.
+The returned para get too big often.
+Take a suitable subset
+5. Suggest (auto complete) queries.
+Can build a lookup, which can prompt for appropriate search queries.
+6. Spelling error tolerance.
+Can do a lookup based on Soundex or another suitable algo